RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Discussion

-While RISE-iEEEG attains a higher prediction accuracy, it still has its limitations.
-Our model faces two significant limitations.
-First, the RISE-iEEG model requires fine-tuning of the projection network with a portion of data from a new patient not present in the training set.
-Second, the number of parameters in the RISE-iEEG model is higher than in other decoders, such as HTNet, due to the trainable weights of the projection network.
-This can create challenges when applying the RISE-iEEG model to datasets with limited sample sizes.
-However, our observations based on the results suggest that using the L2 regularization method in the RISE-iEEG model enables it to perform similarly to HTNet and EEGNet with the same amount of data.
-In other words, the RISE-iEEG does not require a larger dataset to achieve comparable performance to these models.
+RISE-iEEG achieves higher prediction accuracy but has two key limitations.
+First, it requires fine-tuning the projection network with a portion of data from new participants.
+Second, it has more parameters than HTNet due to the trainable weights of the projection network, posing challenges for small datasets.
+However, applying L2 regularization enables RISE-iEEG to perform comparably to HTNet and EEGNet with similar data sizes, eliminating the need for larger datasets.
+Future research could explore unsupervised learning for the projection network to avoid fine-tuning with new data and incorporate time-varying weights in the projection network to enhance dynamic adaptation to neural activity and complex interactions

-In conclusion, we believe that the RISE-iEEG model presents a robust and interpretable architecture, capable of making significant advancements in the field of generalized neural decoder design.
-By addressing key limitations of existing techniques, it offers a robust and adaptive solution for decoding neural activity across diverse patient data.
-The promising results from our evaluations emphasize the model's potential for significant contributions to neuroscience research.